Canop/jacquerie/README.md

 ## What's not in Jacquerie

-1. All Ajax, Defferred, and Animation related functions make no sense in recent browsers.
+1. All Ajax and Defferred related functions make little sense in recent browsers.
 They're not in Jacquerie.
-1. There's no stack in Jacquerie traversing
+1. There's no stack in Jacquerie traversing. jQuery's stack is heavy and very rarely used.
 1. There's only a limited support for `:visible`.
 You can only use it when it's the whole selector of `filter` (as is recommanded for jQuery).
-1. `:gt`, `:lt` : use `$.fn.slice` (as is recommended for jQuery)
+1. `:gt`, `:lt` : use `$.fn.slice` instead (as is recommended for jQuery)
 1. jQuery is lax on attribute selectors and lets you omit the quotes in `[name="value"]`.
 Jacquerie lets querySelectorAll do the query and don't lose time cleaning your selectors.
 1. I made choices, and things I found useless weren't implemented
 1. I probably forgot some important features.
 This can change, if you ask for them.